project-copacetic/copacetic/website/versioned_docs/version-v0.8.x/faq.md

 > The tooling image for Debian-based images can be `docker.io/library/debian:11-slim` or `docker.io/library/debian:12-slim` depending on the target image version.
 RPM-based repos use `mcr.microsoft.com/cbl-mariner/base/core:2.0`.

 For more information on source policies, see [Buildkit Source Policies](https://docs.docker.com/build/building/env-vars/#experimental_buildkit_source_policy).

+## Does Copa cause a buildup of patched layers on each patch?
+No. To prevent a buildup of layers, Copa discards the previous patch layer with each new patch.
+Each subsequent patch removes the earlier patch layer and creates a new one, which includes all patches applied since the original base image Copa started with.
+Essentially, Copa is creating a new layer with the latest patch, based on the base/original image.
+This new layer is a combination (or squash) of both the previous updates and the new updates requested.
+Discarding the patch layer also reduces the size of the resulting patched images in the future.